High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Introduction

 \section{Introduction}

 Understanding star formation is a central problem in astrophysics, with direct implications for our understanding of how galaxies evolve and how planets and life form.
-Stars form in the cores of collapsing molecular clouds, but the precise details of this process are still far from being completely understood, particularly during the initial collapse period.
+Stars form in collapsing cores, corresponding to the densest regions within molecular clouds, but the precise details of this process are still far from being completely understood, particularly during the initial collapse period.
 The numerical hydrodynamic simulations of \citet{Larson1969}, more recently by \citet{Masunaga2000}, \citet{Machida2008}, and \citet{Tomida2010}, show that the collapse of a molecular cloud is arrested by thermal pressure once the density (\textit{n}) becomes sufficiently great that cooling by dust radiation is inhibited (at \textit{n} $\gtrsim$ 10$^{11}$ cm$^{-3}$).
 At this point, a quasi-hydrostatic object is formed, known as the First Hydrostatic Core (FHSC).
 The FHSC is calculated to persist in an approximately adiabatic state for $\sim$10$^3$ yr, which is a sufficiently short time to make it a rare object in nearby star-forming regions.
 Observational signatures of the FHSC include a low luminosity ($\sim$0.01-0.1L$_{\odot}$), and an approximately thermal spectral energy distribution that peaks in the far-infrared/sub-mm range \citep{Saigo2011}.
 A low luminosity source is generally considered to be a FHSC candidate if it shows little to no emission at wavelengths $< 70\mu$m.
 Calculations show that the FHSC should also produce a slow molecular outflow, which extends up to a distance of a few hundred AU from the core \citep{Machida2008,Tomida2010}.
-Typically, slow uncollimated outflows are expected, but \citet{Price2012} demonstrated that collimated jets with velocities up to 7 km s$^{-1}$ are possible during the FHSC phase.
-Recent studies have lead to the identification of several FHSC candidates in the Perseus molecular cloud complex: L1448 \citep{Chen2010}, Per-Bolo 58 \citep{Dunham2011}, L1451-mm \citep{Pineda2011}, CB17-MMS or L1389 \citep{Chen2012}, and NGC 1333 - IRAS 4C \citep{Evgenia2016}; two young objects in Barnard-1 \citep{Hirano2014}; and one in the Taurus star forming region, L1535-NE/MC35, \citep{Fujishiro2020}; but distinguishing between an FHSC and a very low luminosity Class 0 protostar (known as a VeLLO) has not yet been possible, in part due to a lack of detailed spectro-spatial information on the outflow properties.
-VeLLOs appear to be young, low-mass protostars undergoing episodic accretion, and a number of these were identified by the c2d Spitzer survey of \citet{Dunham2008}.
-The physics and chemistry of FHSCs and VeLLOs have been discussed by \citet{Omukai2007} and \citet{Lee2007}, respectively.
-Recent theoretical work by \citet{Young2019} showed that molecular emission is not expected in a FHSC.
-Specifically, CS emission was modeled to exist only in the central few AU around a late stage FHSC.
+Typically, slow uncollimated outflows are expected, but \citet{Price2012} demonstrated that collimated jets with velocities up to 7~km~s$^{-1}$ are possible during the FHSC phase.